 Balancing urban planning with common sense regulations.
 We will stop hindering business growth, by supporting the entrepreneur and businesses, which will provide more and higher-paying job opportunities for all Toledoans.

 Working with our suburban neighbors to insure our water supply—a catalyst for economic development and a basic necessity for families and businesses—is never threatened again.
 We must put our water supply on a sound operating basis.
-I am going to monetize our water plant, not politicize it, for the benefit of the entire community of northwest Ohio.
 Learn more >

 — Judy Potter (Black and White Transportation)